Relativistically-strong electromagnetic waves in magnetized plasmas: Introduction

 An important astrophysical hint comes from the observations of correlated radio and X-ray bursts from ultra-magnetized \NSs\ \citep{2020Natur.587...54C,2020Natur.587...59B}.
 This established the FRB-magnetar connection.
-If the emission originates in the \mss, the laser non-linearity parameter in these settings can be as high as staggering $a_0 \sim 10^9$.
+If the emission originates in the \mss, the laser non-linearity parameter in these settings can be as high as staggering \be a_0 = \frac{e E_w}{m_e c \om}\sim 10^9 \ee where $E_w$ is the electric field in the wave and $\om$ is waves' frequency.
+Parameter regime $a_0 \geq 1$ defines relativistic nonlinearity of the wave.

 In addition, the wave-plasma interaction may occur in the highly magnetized environment, in the regime when the guiding \Bf\ strongly affects particle dynamics and laser-plasma interaction.
 Guide fields can be as strong, or even exceed, the quantum \Bf.
 In addition, plasma parameters are changing as the EM pulse propagates away from the \NS\ \citep[see \eg][]{2014ApJ...785L..26L,2014MNRAS.442L...9L,2016MNRAS.462..941L,2021ApJ...922L...7B,2021ApJ...922..166L,2023ApJ...957..102G}

+Astrophysical challenges of super-strong waves in plasmas connect to modern laser experiments.
+The interaction of intense laser beams with plasma is critical for the success of high energy density (HED) experiments, inertial confinement fusion, and, eventually, inertial fusion energy.
+High-intensity colliding laser pulses also can lead to a new type of laboratory experiments by creating abundant electron-positron pair plasma \citep{2006RvMP...78..591M,2008PhRvL.101t0403B,2012PhRvL.108p5006R,2020PhPl...27e0601Z}.
+This process, first discussed more than a decade ago, is becoming a reality.

+In addition, presence of pair plasma there is a number of principal differences between astrophysical and laboratory set-ups. (i) there are subluminal branches in astrophysical highly magnetized plasmas; waves are {\it relativistically} nonlinear.
+Modern lasers can in principle achieve $a_0 \geq 1$, but usually only in a very limited region of space (extended wave trains typically have $a_0 \leq 0$); (iii) almost universally, in laboratory experiments waves are shone onto plasma from outside, while in astrophysical setting nonlinear waves can be generated by particles already inside plasma.
+These correspond to two different set-up: boundary condition problem for waves falling from outside,, and eigenmode problem for wave inside plasma.

+Finally, there is a number of limitations to numerical PIC approaches.
+High intensity EM waves with $a_0 \gg 1$ falling onto pair plasma accelerate it ponderomotively to relativistic energies, and experiences modulational instability that leads to the reflection \citep[][these works explored unmagnetized plasmas]{2025arXiv250906230T,2025arXiv250920594L}.
+Finally, setting-up a subluminal wave already inside plasma is highly nontrivial in PIC simulations, as all the codes (to the best of our knowledge) ignore the initial current created by the initial particles' velocities (initial velocity is not used for current computation until the first update is done).
+This is especially problematic for subluminal waves, where $\nabla \times B \sim (4\pi/c) {j} $.
+Additional numerical complication of setting nonlinear wave inside plasma involves the fact that velocity (current), \Bf\ and \Ef\ are all evaluated at different times.
+To set a correct self-consistent nonlinear wave inside plasma then would involve subtle half-step corrections.
+These arguments demonstrate usefulness of purely theoretical approach. }

 In this paper, we address the basic properties of plasma in this new regime: dispersion relations of relativistically nonlinear waves.
 We consider a particular case of circularly polarized, fully nonlinear EM wave propagating along \Bf.
 This regime allows, within the two-fluid approximation, a fully nonlinear treatment.